RadioAstronomySoftwareGroup/pyuvdata/README.md

 * different multiple spectral windows or multiple sources are not currently supported
 * testing against miriad package
 * replacing AIPY and pyephem with astropy+NOVAS for time and phase calculations
-* support for direct reading and writing of Measurement Sets
 * expand support for calibration solutions: support other formats beyond FITS
+* add support for writing CASA measurement sets

 For details see the [issue log](https://github.com/HERA-Team/pyuvdata/issues).